sa-concept-refactoring/doc/chapters/analysis.typ

 / Coding Guidelines : #[
 As all big projects LLVM also has defined coding guidelines @llvm_coding_standards which should be followed.
 The documentation is well-written and is easy to understand which makes it easy to follow.
-A lot of guidelines are described, however some things seem to be missing like the usage of trailing return types introduced with C++ 11 @function_declaration.
+A lot of guidelines are described, however, some things seem to be missing, like the usage of trailing return types introduced with C++ 11 @function_declaration.
 When code is submitted upstream, Clang-Tidy @clang_tidy is running automatically and needs to succeed for the code to be accepted.
 Clang-Tidy is an extensible framework for diagnosing and fixing typical programming errors, like style violations, interface misuse, or bugs that can be deduced via static analysis. @clang_tidy
 For any other guidelines, there is no automated checking.